-- 1. Determine the number of students enrolled in grades K-12 on May 31st: - 2.
-Determine response rates for each school:
+- 1. Determine the number of households from which students in grades K-12 were enrolled on May 31st, 2019 - 2.
+Determine response rates for each school: - a.

-- a.
 PARTICIPATED, if the parent or guardian completed at least one item on the survey. - b.
 DID NOT PARTICIPATE, if the parent did not complete at least one item on the survey. - 3.
 Assign a climate flag for each climate related question completed on the parent survey: - a.
 POSITIVE CLIMATE RESPONSE, if the parent or guardian selected the most positive response option (e.g. Strongly agree, Most or all of the time etc.). - b.
 NON-POSITIVE CLIMATE RESPONSE if the parent or guardian selected a response other than the most positive. - 4.
 Calculate metric scores: - a.
 CLIMATE SUBSCALE RATING: For each climate subscale, total number of subscale questions that were given the most positive response (3a) divided by total number of responses to corresponding subscale questions (3a + 3b). - b.
 OVERALL CLIMATE RATING: Average of all climate subscale scores. - c.
-PARTICIPATION RATE: Total number of students enrolled at a school on May 31st whose parents participated (2a) divided by the total number of students enrolled (2a+2b). - 5.
+PARTICIPATION RATE: Total number of households from which students were enrolled at a school on May 31st that participated (2a) divided by the total number of households represented (2a+2b). - 5.
 Adjust scores at schools with low response rates: - a.
 If the participation rate was less than 10%, set the CLIMATE RATING metric to 0.